ego-errante/mini-cdm/packages/fhevm-shared/README.md

 # @fhevm/shared

-Shared utilities and types for FHEVM packages in the mini-dcm monorepo.
+Shared utilities and types for FHEVM packages in the mini-cdm monorepo.

 ## Overview